shannonpileggi/code-review-for-analysts/README.md

 2. `year(dt_excel) <= 1900` failed, or
 3. `janitor::convert_to_date(dt_excel)` failed

-Instead of embedding computational assignments inside of `case_when` statement, create simpler variables that build up to this logic.
+Instead of embedding computational assignments inside of a `case_when` statement, create simpler variables that build up to this logic in a piece wise way.

 ```
 df_2 <- df_raw |>